j2satkun/CliniCall/src/healthcare_intake_prompt.md

 # Function Calling Instructions
 IMPORTANT: You must use the provided functions to save data as you collect it:
-- Use save_patient_data(field_name, field_value) to store individual pieces of patient information.
+- Use save_patient_data(field_name, field_value) to save individual pieces of patient information.
 The required field names are as follows (use exactly as shown, names are case-sensitive):
     - patient_name: full patient name (e.g., "John Smith")
     - payer_name: insurance company name (e.g., "Blue Shield")
     - payer_id: insurance member ID (e.g., "AC123456789")